grandmasterdev/s3-av-scanner/README.md

 # S3 Antivirus Scanner

-This project creates antivirus scanner for S3 bucket object.
+This project demostrates and creates antivirus scanner for objects going into AWS S3 Buckets.

 ## The Design